wingnut/oracle-docker-images/README.md

 # Oracle Docker Images

+> ⚠️ Docker image version 1.0 has a flaw!
+The user SYSTEM's password expires 03/05/2021.
+Upgrade to version 2.0 where the user SYSTEM's password never expires.

 This repo provides a script to automate the process of creating a prebuilt oracle docker image.

 ## Background